tstack/lnav/docs/source/formats.rst

     :min-width: The minimum width for the field.
 If the value for the field in a given log message is shorter, padding will be added as needed to meet the minimum-width requirement. (v0.8.2+)
+    :max-width: The maximum width for the field.
+If the value for the field in a given log message is longer, the overflow algorithm will be applied to try and shorten the field. (v0.8.2+)
     :align: Specifies the alignment for the field, either "left" or "right".
       If "left", padding to meet the minimum-width will be added on the right.
       If "right", padding will be added on the left. (v0.8.2+)
+    :overflow: The algorithm used to shorten a field that is longer than "max-width".
+The only option at the moment is "abbrev", which removes all but the first letter in dotted text.
+For example, "com.example.foo" would be shortened to "c.e.foo". (v0.8.2+)
     :timestamp-format: The timestamp format to use when displaying the time for this log message. (v0.8.2+)
     :default-value: The default value to use if the field could not be found